 While there is no trusted or official ranking system by which to list our competitors and colleagues, below is a quick overview of what is important to look for when considering a Caribbean medical school.

-Accreditation.
-Consider schools accredited by an internationally recognized body—in the Caribbean, that’s CAAM-HP.
+When looking for an offshore med school, make sure to consider med schools that are accredited by an internationally recognized body—in the Caribbean, that’s CAAM-HP.
 That’s just the beginning, though.
 In the US, that school’s specific accreditation should be recognized by the NCFMEA (National Committee on Foreign Medical Education and Accreditation).
 It’s also important to look for WFME recognition, a FAIMER/IMED listing, and ECFMG authorization—all of which can be found at the top schools.

-*Note: Per the California medical board, even students that start at Trinity before that approval is complete can practice in California afterwards.
+Note: Per the California medical board, because Trinity was never disapproved by California, only unevaluated, even students that start at Trinity before that approval is complete can practice in California afterwards.
 All it takes is 4 years of licensed medical practice in good standing for those students that earned their degree with us prior to the approval finalizing.